The Palmetto College Online Bachelor of Science degree in Engineering Technology Management is issued by USC Upstate, one of USC's senior campuses.

 We expect our graduates to provide leadership, manage quality, improve processes, and manage their careers.

-The Engineering Technology Management Program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the ABET.
+The Engineering Technology Management program is accredited by the Engineering Technology Accreditation Commission of ABET, ww.abet.org.
 ABET is the recognized accrediting body for college and university programs in applied science, computing, engineering, and technology.
 Among the most respected accreditation organizations in the U.S., ABET has provided leadership and quality assurance in higher education for over 75 years.